top of page

 Mar 95 min read

-Higashiyama District Kyoto is both a city and one of Japan's two urban prefectures.
+Kyoto: A City that Honors the Past Higashiyama District Kyoto is both a city and one of Japan's two urban prefectures.
 It is nestled in the heart of Honshu, surrounded by majestic mountains and replete with streets that embody the essence of Old Japan.
 Takase River In Kyoto, time seemed to move in a different way.
 It didn't pass, so much as it gathered.
 It moved with intention, making the pauses between events, events in and of themselves.
-I could try to describe it by painting a picture with metaphors,
+I could try to describe it by

 The Anonymous Hungry Hippopotamus